yurisuika/Zehn/README.md

 #### To-Do
 - Most things on the overlay
-- Library
+- Library Page
-- Downloads
+- Downloads Page
-- Screenshots
+- Screenshots Page Icons
-- Notifications dropdown
+- Notifications Dropdown
+- Some invite/notification stuff on chat
 - Figure out to implement Reveal on stuff that isn't initially loaded

 #### Previews